A Simple Pressure Safety Valve Calibration Procedure

 step-by-step assembling of a pressure safety valve

-2. Loosen the ring-like lock screw to access the adjusting screw
+2. Loosen the lock nut

 Adjusting a safety valve